La Russa steps down as White Sox manager over health issues - WHIZ News

 “Now however that I’m in the treatment program, it’s become obvious that the length of the treatment and recovery process for the second issue makes it impossible to be the manager in 2023,” La Russa said.

 Chicago began the season with World Series aspirations but was plagued by injuries and inconsistent play.
-The team was 79-80 heading into Monday night’s game against Minnesota.
+It improved to 80-80 with a 3-2 victory over Minnesota on Monday night.

 Speaking in front of much of the organization, including his players, La Russa shouldered the blame for what happened this year.